-- INSTN, the French school for energy and health technology is organizing the International School in Nuclear Engineering, promoting knowledge in the field of nuclear sciences at a high education level. - The 2022 edition will offer 6 one-week advanced courses in nuclear engineering to be held in France (Cadarache, Marcoule, or Saclay), in January and February 2022. - The courses are designed for young researchers, PhD students, post-doctorates and engineers, already having a Master of Science in nuclear engineering as a background.
-They present the international state-of-the-art in the main topics of nuclear engineering: reactor core physics, thermal hydraulics, materials, fuels, fuel cycle, nuclear waste.
-3 ECTS will be awarded for each successfully completed course (one week). - Lecturers are internationally known experts mostly from CEA, the leading research organisation in France for nuclear energy.
+- INSTN, the French school for energy and health technology is organizing the International School in Nuclear Engineering, promoting knowledge in the field of nuclear sciences at a high education level. - The 2023 edition will offer 6 one-week advanced courses in nuclear engineering to be held in France (Cadarache, Marcoule, or Saclay), in January and March 2023.
+Participants have the possibility to choose the course they want to follow, from only one to all six courses. - The courses are designed for young researchers, PhD students, post-doctorates and engineers, already having a Master of Science in nuclear engineering as a background.
+They present the international state-of-the-art in the main topics of nuclear engineering: Reactor core physics, thermal hydraulics, materials, fuels, fuel cycle and nuclear waste. - 3 ECTS will be awarded for each successfully completed course (one week).